 Base layers are often neglected when dressing toddlers.
 Having a good base layer is one of the most important components to keeping your kids warm when you’re outside in cold temperatures.
 My favorite base layers are wool and fit really well.
 We wear them as both pajamas and base layers so we end up getting a lot of use for them throughout the year.
 My favorite toddler base layers are from Chasing Windmills and Iksplor (hop over to this page for a discount code on Iksplor and a full review of all the best kids baselayers).

 If you would prefer something a little bit less expensive or something that’s made out of synthetic fiber where we highly consider getting Rocky Thermals from Amazon.
 While we haven’t tried them, I have heard from several friends that they perform really fantastically.
 We also recommend getting a fleece layer for extra cold days.

 Best ski goggles for 1 year olds and best ski goggles for 2 year olds

-Ski goggles are one of the easiest pieces of equipment to fit two toddlers.
+Ski goggles are one of the easiest pieces of equipment to fit to toddlers.
 Since the best ski goggles for kids are a less fitted piece of equipment, it’s really easy to find a pair that fits your toddler.
 In fact, the thing that you need to be the most concerned about is that your toddler ski goggles fit well with your toddler ski helmet.
 Below I’ve listed a few of our favorite goggle brands and models that we found throughout the year that are worth checking out to see if they work with your toddlers ski helmet.
 To simplify the process, consider getting a toddler ski helmet and goggle combination set.